duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 ~~~

 I got error: `UncaughtThrowError: uncaught throw :warden` and that is because
+user was unconfirmed or database was empty.
-user was unconfirmed.
-Better is be by default confirmed:
+The best is to be by default confirmed:

 ~~~
   factory :user do